hyuk81/custom-docker-mgmt/README.md

    - Use System Tools to clean up resources
    - Check available space before operations

+4. **Python Environment Issues**
+   - Make sure to use Python 3.8 or higher
+   - Use `python3` command if `python` is not found
+   - Ensure all dependencies are installed correctly

 ## Contributing

 1. Fork the repository